 After dressing in hanbok, it was time to learn the New Year’s bow.
 Both Kayla and Sebastian have lived in Korea for nearly ten years, so they are quite familiar with Korean greetings.
 Despite this, a simple standing bow is nowhere near as difficult to master as the full bow while dressed in hanbok!
 Kayla had difficulty not stepping on her skirt upon standing up again, while Sebastian tended to untie his goreum ribbon in the process.

 Families gather together on the day of Seollal, and all members will give a New Year’s bow to the elders of the family.
 The bow is different for men and women, but both must pay important attention to their gongsu (hand position).
 For men, the hands are held lightly in front of the body with the left hand over their right; for women, the right hand is over the left.
-The teacher praised Kayla for her correct hand positioning, not knowing she had previously attended a class on Korean etiquette.
 After a bit of review, the two were ready to bow!

 For the female version of the New Year’s bow, the hands, still held in the gongsu position, are lifted up to one’s forehead, while turning one’s head down to look at their feet.
 The hands will be held at this position throughout the bow until returning to the first standing position.
 At this point, the woman lowers her body slowly and kneels, starting with the left knee and then the right.
 From here, she sits down fully and then bends forward at the waist to about a 45 degree angle for three seconds.
 From here, simply reverse the process, sitting up straight, kneeling, standing on the right foot and then the left, before returning both hands to the gongsu position.